-Being outdoors can help you to de-stress and clear your mind.
+Being outdoors (if this is an option for you) can help you to de-stress and clear your mind.
 If you set yourself a challenge to reach a summit and you do it, this could unleash your positive monkey and increase self-esteem along with a little squirt of endorphins.
 Even if you are unable to make the summit, you still made it out into nature, which is a positive thing.
 According to the BMC, hiking can help to heal our brains, help us concentrate and make us more creative and can help treat depression.
-This clearly explains why I have turned into a blogging extraordinaire.
+This clearly explains why I have turned into a blogging extraordinaire haha.

 – Present –

 Being outdoors enables us to enjoy natural things in life and concentrate on living in the moment.
 Sometimes inside or in a city, we are surrounded by shops, TV’s and advertisements and are made to believe that we need things that we actually don’t need.
-Being outdoors enables you to get to grips with what you actually need in life.
+For me, the outdoors enabled me to get to grips with what I needed in life.

 What are your thoughts?